 - 35. Business plan consultations highlighted the continued need to build, strengthen, and rely on partnerships to scale the impact of knowledge being generated by CIF and partners. - 36.
 The E&L Initiative will continue to engage regularly with its stakeholders, and aim to further systematize these engagements.
 The TCLP, just transition roundtables, south-south exchanges, etc., described in the sections above are all examples of how the E&L Initiatives creates and nurtures extensive partnerships.
 In addition, regular coordination calls with partner MDBs will create a platform to discuss status of E&L engagements and other relevant items.
 Efforts will be made to strengthen linkages to knowledge networks in partner MDBs, in order to increase the impact of the knowledge being generated in respective units. - 37.
+The E&L team will contribute to policy dialogues on relevant topics organized by the CIF, including high level engagement between MDBs, and recipient and donor countries.
+It will also contribute to CIF-wide efforts to articulate a strategy for its non-programming workstream including E&L activities - 38.
 There will also be a focus on more targeted and regular engagement with the CIF Observers, to ensure they are able to benefit from and contribute effectively to the work being undertaken by the E&L Initiative.
 Furthermore, based on feedback received during the consultations, there will be efforts to better engage youth in E&L work.
-Associated activities planned for FY23 include engaging a youth E&L intern to identify targeted messaging opportunities and avenues for increased engagements with youth stakeholders in applied research and evaluation. - 38.
-The E&L Initiative will continue to engage with other climate funds through the course of the fiscal year and look for opportunities to work together when there are opportunities and efficiencies to be gained.
+Associated activities planned for FY23 include engaging a youth E&L intern to identify targeted messaging opportunities and avenues for increased engagements with youth stakeholders in applied research and evaluation.

+39. The E&L Initiative will continue to engage with other climate funds through the course of the fiscal year and look for opportunities to work together when there are opportunities and efficiencies to be gained.